-Under the assumption that the discovered Higgs state is of a fundamental nature, i.e., not a composite state, in order to surpass the hierarchy problem, one has to invoke Beyond the SM (BSM) scenarios that inevitably involve an enlarged Higgs sector.
-One could have any number of singlet Higgs fields and/or Higgs doublets.
-Here we consider the presence of a second Higgs doublet, thereby introducing a generic 2-Higgs Doublet Model (2HDM).
-The presence of a second Higgs doublet can have many other beneficial effects, from both the theoretical and experimental side.
-From the former perspective, it naturally arises in many models of BSM physics.
-In the Minimal Supersymmetric Standard Model (MSSM), the existence of two doublets is necessary to generate mass for both up-type and down-type quarks and charged leptons.
-In this case, the Yukawa couplings should have Type-II values.
-The representative model chosen in this paper, the 2HDM Type-II, would therefore coincide with the MSSM in the sparticle decoupling limit.
-A class of axion models~\cite{Celis2014185,Axion1987}, which can explain the lack of observed CP violation in the strong sector, and certain realisations of composite Higgs models with pseudo-Nambu-Goldstone bosons~\cite{Mrazek20111,Bertuzzo2013,Agashe2005165,DeCurtis:2018iqd,DeCurtis:2018zvh}, both can give rise to an effective low-energy theory with two Higgs doublets.
+In this paper, we consider the presence of a second Higgs doublet, thereby introducing a generic 2-Higgs Doublet Model (2HDM).
+The presence of a second Higgs doublet naturally arises in many models of BSM physics, ranging from the most recent ones addressing for example the generation of neutrino masses and the $g-2$ anomaly to the more traditional ones, like the Supersymmetric theories.
+Just to cite a few of them, a class of axion models~\cite{Celis2014185,Axion1987}, which can explain the lack of observed CP violation in the strong sector, and certain realisations of composite Higgs models with pseudo-Nambu-Goldstone bosons~\cite{Mrazek20111,Bertuzzo2013,Agashe2005165,DeCurtis:2018iqd,DeCurtis:2018zvh} can both give rise to an effective low-energy theory with two Higgs doublets.